When Guests Refuse to Leave: How to Prevent an Airbnb Squatter at Your Vacation Rental

 What is an Airbnb Squatter?

-A squatter is an person who knowingly and willingly occupies someone else’s property without authority or permission, intending to stay or live there.
+A squatter is someone that knowingly and willingly occupies someone else’s property without authority or permission, intending to stay or live there.
 In short-term rentals, an Airbnb squatter could be a guest who rents your property for a week but refuses to leave the Airbnb once the booking period ends.

-Here are two recent situations property owners/hosts found themselves in with Airbnb squatters:
+Here are a few situations property owners/hosts found themselves in with Airbnb squatters:

 Do Airbnb Squatters Have Rights?